Lord mayor: United Kingdom

 In England, Wales, and Northern Ireland, it is a purely ceremonial post conferred by letters patent.
-Most famously it refers to the Lord Mayor of London, who only has jurisdiction over the City of London, as opposed to the modern title of Mayor of London governing Greater London.
+Most famously it refers to the Lord or Lady Mayor of London, who only has jurisdiction over the City of London, as opposed to the modern title of Mayor of London governing Greater London.
+The Welsh translation of lord mayor is Arglwydd Faer.
+The equivalent position in Scotland is Lord Provost.

 Uganda

-In Uganda, the only jurisdiction with a lord mayor is Kampala, in recognition of its status as the capital city of the country.
+In Uganda, the only lord mayoralty is for Kampala, in recognition of its status as the capital city of the country.